TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Resource/AfterFileCreatedEvent.rst

 The PSR-14 event
 :php:`\TYPO3\CMS\Core\Resource\Event\AfterFileCreatedEvent`
-is fired before a file was created within a resource :ref:`storage <fal-architecture-components-storage>` / :ref:`driver <fal-architecture-components-drivers>`.
+is fired after a file was created within a resource :ref:`storage <fal-architecture-components-storage>` / :ref:`driver <fal-architecture-components-drivers>`.
 The folder represents the "target folder".